 Transparant smoked plastic version

-Maybe a prototype or a strange edition.
+Maybe a prototype, but probably a rare edition.

 Thick foot and a big Achille Castiglioni D-661 foot switch made by VLM.